CURRENCIES: Dollar Stages Modest Rebound After Two-day Decline

 China's yuan

 Elsewhere, the Chinese yuan's strengthened a fourth straight session.
 It is the strongest four-day run in more than a decade.
-On Thursday the dollar bought 6.8075 yuan, down 0.2% from 6.8223 late Wednesday in New York.
+Late Thursday in New York, the dollar bought 6.8070 yuan, down 0.2% from 6.8223 late Wednesday in New York.

 Until this week, the yuan had been trading in a narrow range in a tranquil market.